FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 ## Active/passive clusters

 An active/passive cluster consists of one active server and one passive standby server with a third-party load-balancer to determine when failover is required for passive legacy and to send the users to the correct node.
-For passive, the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will failover on its own.
+For passive, the {{< SecureTransport/componentshortname  >}} will failover on its own.
 To prevent performance degradation if the primary server fails in an active/passive cluster, the servers should have identical hardware.

 In an active/passive cluster, the primary server handles the event queue and processes events.
 While the primary server is active, the standby server remains in a passive state and does not process events.
 Depending on the server mode (set in the `Cluster.mode` server configuration parameter), an active/passive cluster has different features and advantages.